alaiasolkobreslin/alaiasolkobreslin.github.io/_pages/about.md

 Outside of academic things, I like to run, cook, watch movies, and crochet.
 I am also passionate about animal rights and veganism 🌱.

-In a past life, I was an avid [Tetirs player](https://jstris.jezevec10.com/u/Alaia/stats).
+In a past life, I was an avid [Tetris player](https://jstris.jezevec10.com/u/Alaia/stats).